 Abstract

-This chapter describes the 5x2 Initiative, an initiative using the collective impact model to promote excellence in science education in Israel, as a test case for collaborative governance.
-The chapter describes the establishment and operation of the initiative, which was the first in Israel to implement the collective impact approach.
+This chapter describes the 5x2 Initiative, a collective impact initiative promoting excellence in STEM education in Israel, as a test case for collaborative governance.
+The chapter describes the establishment and operation of the 5x2 Initiative, which was the first in Israel to implement the collective impact approach at the national level.
 This approach defines operating principles for systematic initiatives intended to solve complex social problems, through a unique partnership between diverse stakeholders.
-The story of the initiative is presented chronologically, emphasizing the development and characteristics of the collaborative governance mechanisms within the operating components of the initiative.
+The story of the 5x2 initiative is presented chronologically, emphasizing the development and characteristics of the collaborative governance mechanisms within the operating components of the initiative.
 The chapter also describes the process of building relationships and trust between players from the three sectors – a central foundation in promoting collaborative governance mechanisms and in ensuring their ability to operate successfully.

 Introduction

-The story of the 5x2 Initiative begins with a discussion between two philanthropic foundations and a hi-tech company, all of which are important, experienced players in the field of science education in Israel.
+The story of the 5x2 Initiative begins with a discussion between two philanthropic foundations and a hi-tech company, all of which are significant, experienced players in the field of STEM education in Israel.
 The three players joined forces due to their shared sense that excellence in scientific and technological education had reached a low point that required raising of the issue on the public agenda.
 Despite various programs in the field, there had been no change on the national level: The number of students graduating high school with high proficiency in mathematics and science was continuing to fall; the shortage of suitably-trained teachers was worsening; Israel’s performance on international tests remained poor; the gaps between socioeconomic groups had widened; and reports forecasts future economical, industrial, and social demands showed that Israel was on the verge of a crisis (Goldschmidt, 2010; Weissblai, 2012, p.
 213; Manny-Ikan & Rosen, 2012, 2013).

 The new approach called “collective impact” (Kania & Kramer, 2011) drew the players’ attention.
 This approach attempts to address situations where social challenges persist over an extended period of time despite extensive resources and diverse programs.
-The approach defines operating principles for systemic initiatives based on a unique partnership between stakeholders from the various sectors – public, business, and the third sector, including philanthropy.
-The starting point is that only joint action by all the sectors can solve complex social problems.
-In recent years, the collective impact approach has been implemented to great success in a wide range of initiatives in the US and around the world, and while securing impressive outcomes.
+The approach defines operating principles for systemic initiatives based on a unique partnership between stakeholders from the various sectors – public, business, and the third sector, including philanthropy, as the underlying assumption is that only joint action by all the sectors can solve complex social problems.
+In recent years, the collective impact approach has been implemented to great success in a wide range of initiatives in the US and around the world, while securing impressive outcomes.

-In April 2013, the directors of the three bodies contact Sheatufim, an organization that specializes in leading and shaping processes for cross-sector discourse and action to promote social impact.
-The directors asked Sheatufim to examine whether a collective impact approach could be an appropriate way to try to create a change in Israel’s status quo with regards to excellence in science education.
-The Sheatufim team took up the challenge and, after a period of learning and a feasibility study, concluded that it would be appropriate to launch a joint initiative.
+In April 2013, Sheatufim, a non-profit organization that specializes in leading and shaping processes for cross-sector discourse and action to promote social impact, was asked to examine whether a collective impact approach could be an appropriate way to try to create a change in Israel’s status quo with regards to excellence in STEM education.
+The Sheatufim team took up the challenge and, after a short but intensive period of learning and a feasibility study, concluded that it would be appropriate to launch a joint initiative.
 The 5x2 Initiative was launched in July 2013 and later became the first collective impact initiative in Israel.